quisquous/cactbot/docs/LogGuide.md

 ### Line 21 (0x15): NetworkAbility

 This is an ability that ends up hitting a single target (possibly the caster's self).
-The reason this is worded as "ends up hitting" is that some AOE abilities may only hit a single target, in which case they still result in type `15`.
+The reason this is worded as "ends up hitting" is that some AOE abilities may only hit a single target, in which case they still result in this type

-For example, in ucob, if Firehorn's fireball in nael phase hits the whole group, it will be a `16` type.
+For example, in ucob, if Firehorn's fireball in nael phase hits the whole group, it will be a `22/0x16` type.
-If one person runs the fireball out and it only hits them, then it is type `15` because there's only one target.
+If one person runs the fireball out and it only hits them, then it is type `21/0x15` because there's only one target.
-If your trigger includes the message type, it is usually best to write your regex as `1[56]` to include both possibilities.
+If your trigger includes the message type, it is usually best to write your ACT log line regex `1[56]` and your network log line regex as `2[12]` to include both possibilities.

-Ground AOEs that don't hit anybody are type `16`.
+Ground AOEs that don't hit anybody are considered [NetworkAOEAbility](#line22) lines.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=Ability&lang=en) -->